 People rarely complete suicide impulsively - even if it seems that way to the friends and family they leave behind.
 Often, people who die by suicide are ending a long history of pain they've kept hidden from the outside world.

-If you suspect someone you know is suicidal but you're not completely certain, ask yourself this:
+If you suspect someone is suicidal but you're not completely certain, ask yourself:

 As far as I know, has this person ever experienced any of the following...